LibrariesHacked/librarieshacked.github.io/_posts/2022-02-22-library-data-authentication.md

 One task for that site is authentication.
 How can we provide an easy way for library service staff to 'log in' and have access to maintain their own data?

-* There could be individual usernames and passwords for anyone requiring access.
+* There could be usernames and passwords for anyone requiring access.
 With over 200 library services, it would be difficult to maintain, with people changing jobs and roles frequently.
-* For less maintenance there could be a single, fixed user account per service.
+* There could be a single, fixed user account per service.
 But then people need to share the password around, and what if no-one remembers it?
 * There could be a UK library [Shibboleth software implementation](https://en.wikipedia.org/wiki/Shibboleth_(software)), providing single sign on across identity providers.
 For example, if staff are logged on to their library service computer, it will automatically log them in to the system.
 This would require expert set up with each IT service.
 * We could limit access by IP address, for each staff network, and maintain those IP lists.
 It would mean a lot of management for those IP addresses, and potentially impossible for remote workers.